meconrad/CodingExamples/README.md

 # CodingExamples
-Examples of various types of code I've produced since 2015.
+Examples of various pieces of code I've written since 2015.

 Nov 2019
 - Example of Working with Astronomical Data